rundeck/docs/docs/upgrading/upgrading-to-4.3.md

 # Rundeck 4.3 Upgrade Notes

 :::warning
-Any keys or passwords created using encryption in 4.2.0/4.2.1 will be lost when upgrading, it is recommended to back up your data before upgrading from those versions.
-Data created in earlier versions (before v4.2.0) will transfer properly.
+An issue was reported in 4.2.0 and 4.2.1 where keys and passwords created using encryption was lost when upgrading.
+We recommend backing up your data before upgrading from these two versions.
+Data created prior to version 4.2.0 will transfer correctly.
 :::

 ## Private keys and password encryption issue